-In summary, one can conclude that only the SG and ShG model has a special structure such that their functional forms are preserved by the linearized FRG equation.
-A BKT-type phase transition is observed for the SG and the SnG models, for the latter with a condition $m \neq 1$.
+In summary, one can conclude that the sG and shG models have a special structure such that their functional forms are preserved by the linearized functional RG equation.
+A BKT-type phase transition is observed for the sG and the snG models, for the latter with a condition $m \neq 1$.